flyingfisch/flyingfisch.github.io-src/_drafts/dont-worry-just-build.md

 Use [this chart](http://lifehacker.com/this-graphic-helps-you-pick-your-first-programming-lang-1719213677) to decide your first programming language.
 Hey, come back!
 I was just making a point.
 Hello?

 For those of you who stayed, charts like this are just about the worst way to choose a programming language.
-The problem with charts like these is that they imply that the first language you learn is the only one you will ever be good at.
-This simply is not true.

 # My Saga